-UPDATE: On Monday, March 30, 2020, Governor Wolf announced that Pennsylvania schools will remain closed until further notice.
+UPDATE: On Thursday, April 9, 2020, Governor Wolf announced that Pennsylvania schools will remain closed for the rest of the 2019-2020 academic year.
 All facilities are closed until further notice.
 All events are cancelled or postponed until further notice.

 Dear Parents and Guardians,